veezbo/veezbo/README.md

 Hi!
 My name is Vibhor Kumar.
 I'm a computer scientist, amateur neuroscientist, and armchair philosopher of science.
 I like working at the intersection of the theoretical and applied.
 My work has been involved in mapping fly brains, catching financial fraud, and generating assets of various types using AI.

-I currently work on the Trust & Safety team @[Tinder](https://github.com/Tinder) where I combine skills in ML, Data Science, and Backend to make an impact.
-I also advise AI startups.
+I currently work on the Trust & Safety team @[Tinder](https://github.com/Tinder) where I combine skills in ML, Data Science, and Backend to catch bad actors and keep Tinder safe.
+I also advise AI startups on the side.

 Feel free to check out my personal website at [veezbo.com](http://veezbo.com) to learn more!